sadiuchiha/sadiuchiha/README.md

 - 💞️ I’m looking to collaborate on open projects
 - 📫 Reach out for me at sadiuchiha@gmail.com

-Projects can be in any size but they are not unsolveable
+Projects can be in any size but the problems which arise are not unsolveable

 Current ongoing project: Personality Survey